ppkgtmm/pk/src/contents/projects/fake-news-detection.md

 Work done in this step are

-- conversion of news inputs into word count matrix using Count Vectorizer

-    **Reason :**  To achieve a better representation of text inputs for machine learning task
+1. conversion of news inputs into word count matrix using Count Vectorizer to better represent text inputs for machine learning task

-- transforming word count into inverse document frequency

-    **Reason :** To prevent model from overemphasizing words that appear often in news but are not helpful for making prediction e.g. stop words like a, an, the etc.
+2. transforming word count into inverse document frequency to prevent model from overemphasizing words that appear often in news but are not helpful for making prediction e.g. a, an and the

-- picking Logistic Regression and Naive Bayes machine learning algorithms for cross validation

-    **Reason :** The algorithms are fast and easy to understand because of simple computation
+3. picking Logistic Regression and Naive Bayes machine learning algorithms for cross validation as the algorithms are fast and easy to understand because of simple computation

-- selection of machine learning algorithm using ROC AUC score of model on validation set

-    **Reason :** To determine final machine learning algorithm for further tuning through its ability to separate between real and fake news when there is no imbalance between target classes
+4. selection of machine learning algorithm using ROC AUC score of model on validation set to finalize machine learning algorithm for further tuning through its ability to separate between news

-- hyper parameter tuning of machine learning algorithm finalized

-    **Reason :** To get model with better performance than model from default settings
+5. hyper parameter tuning of finalized algorithm to get model with better performance than model from default parameter settings

-- serialization of model obtained from hyper parameter tuning step
+6. serialization of model obtained from hyper parameter tuning step
-- performance evaluation of final model on testing dataset using ROC AUC score

-    **Reason :** To get unbiased estimate of model ability in separating between types of news
+7. performance evaluation of final model on testing dataset using ROC AUC score to get unbiased estimate of model ability in separating between the news

 ```